SentryTrace/sentrytrace-research/README.md

 # SentryTrace — Offensive Attack Surface Intelligence

-SentryTrace is an independent security research initiative focused on identifying **real-world exploitable exposures** across SaaS, fintech, and API-driven infrastructures.
+SentryTrace is an independent offensive security research initiative focused on identifying real-world exploitable exposures across SaaS, fintech, and API-driven infrastructures.

-This project goes beyond passive reconnaissance by analyzing how exposed assets can be **chained, abused, and leveraged in real attack scenarios**.
+The project goes beyond passive reconnaissance by analyzing how exposed assets can be chained, abused, and weaponized in realistic attack scenarios.

 ---